silencer00001/bitcoin/apidoc.md

 ```

 ###Retrieving a Master Protocol Transaction
-The **gettransaction_MP** call allows for retrieval of a Master Protocol transaction and it's associated details and validity.
+The **gettransaction_MP** call allows for retrieval of a Master Protocol transaction and its associated details and validity.

 **Required Parameters**
 - **_transaction ID (string):_** A valid Master Protocol transaction ID